 Paul Beard was president of the College for Psychic Studies in London.
-In “How to guard Against ‘Possession'” he asserts that spirit contact is permissible and even desirable, as long as you contact the right spirits.
+In “How to Guard Against ‘Possession'” he asserts that spirit contact is permissible and even desirable, as long as you contact the right spirits.
 But he also notes the presence of certain spirits who attempt to “break down the personality [they are] obsessing in order to reduce it to neurosis or even possible suicide” (“How to Guard Against Possession” in Ebon, “Psychic Roulette,” 198).
 This pattern of spirit obsession “is virtually universal and has been observed by the victims of such influences, as well as by psychic researchers and spiritualists in many parts of the world” (Ibid., 186.).

-As a skeptic experimenting with a Ouija board, author Alan Vaughan descended into what he called “a pit of horror” where the “gates of hell opened.”
+As a skeptic experimenting with an Ouija board, author Alan Vaughan descended into what he called “a pit of horror” where the “gates of hell opened.”
 He experienced “the most abject terror” and suffered what he called “the awful consequences” of spirit possession (“Phantoms Stalked the Room…” in Ebon, “Psychic Roulette,” pp. 155, 161).

-Noted occultists Manly P. Hall is founder of the Philosophical Research Society and considered one of the leading authorities on the occult in the last century.
+Noted occultists Manly P. Hall is the founder of the Philosophical Research Society and considered one of the leading authorities on the occult in the last century.
 He said “during the last 20-25 years I have had considerable personal experiences with persons who have complicated their lives through dabbling with the Ouija board.
 Out of every hundred such cases, at least 95 are worse off for the experience….
 I know of broken homes, estranged families, and even suicides that can be traced directly to this source” (Quoted in Encyclopedia of New Age Beliefs, pg.
 153).